datacite/blog/source/posts/contributor-information-in-datacite-metadata.html.md

 }
 ```

 To correctly identify contributors we have to use unique identifiers rather than personal names.
-The Data Citation Principles highlight the importance of unique identifiers for data, and I had suggested in an early draft of the principles to also mention the importance of unique identifiers for contributors.
+The Force11 Joint Declaration of Data Citation Principles [@https://doi.org/10.25490/a97f-egyk] highlight the importance of unique identifiers for data, and I had suggested in an early draft of the principles to also mention the importance of unique identifiers for contributors.

 [ORCID](http://orcid.org) identifiers are by far the most widely used identifiers in DataCite metadata – they can be found in the metadata of about [208,000 DOI names](https://search.test.datacite.org/?query=nameIdentifier%3AORCID%5C%3A*) (other identifiers such as ISNI are also supported).
 In addition there are self-claims of DataCite DOI names in the ORCID registry (e.g. generated via the DataCite Search & Link Service that is part of [Labs Search](https://search.test.datacite.org/)), the exact number of which we currently don't know.
 DataCite is working with ORCID on a frictionless exchange of these DataCite/ORCID links in both directions.